Successful alumnae of Nazareth and its athletics teams speak to today’s women athletes

 Among the benefits they’ve gained: Strength through struggles.
 A community and friends for life.
 Experience setting goals and working to achieve them — and seeing you get out of it what you put into it.![]() |

-“It’s shaped every part of my professional career,” said Samantha Peebles ’18, ’20.
+“It’s shaped every part of my professional career,” said Samantha Peebles ’18, ’20 (basketball and soccer/communication and media).
 “It’s work ethic.
 It’s discipline.
 It’s team collaboration.”

 Watch video: